finos/common-domain-model/docs/contribution.md

 The model should be referred to as *the CDM*, without any ownership mention.
-The only exception is the [Overview of the FINOS CDM](cdm-overview) section at the beginning of the user documentation when the CDM is introduced as *the FINOS CDM*.
+The only exception is the [Overview of the FINOS CDM](/docs/cdm-overview) section at the beginning of the user documentation when the CDM is introduced as *the FINOS CDM*.

 ### General data definition components